lidofinance/lido-earn/docs/specification.md

   * `MANAGER_ROLE`: Can update fee parameters, update treasury address, and recover accidentally sent ERC20 tokens
   * `EMERGENCY_ROLE`: Can trigger emergency withdrawal and manage protocol approvals

+**Errors:**

+* `InvalidAssetAddress(address assetAddress)`: Thrown when asset address is zero in constructor.
+* `InvalidTreasuryAddress(address treasuryAddress)`: Thrown when treasury address is zero or same as current in constructor/setTreasury.
+* `InvalidAdminAddress(address adminAddress)`: Thrown when admin address is zero in constructor.
+* `InvalidRewardFee(uint256 fee)`: Thrown when reward fee exceeds maximum or same as current value.
+* `InvalidOffset(uint8 offset)`: Thrown when offset exceeds MAX_OFFSET (23).
+* `InvalidAssetsAmount(uint256 assetsAmount, uint256 sharesAmount)`: Thrown when assets amount is zero or invalid.
+* `InvalidSharesAmount(uint256 sharesAmount, uint256 assetsAmount)`: Thrown when shares amount is zero or rounds to zero.
+* `InvalidReceiverAddress(address receiver)`: Thrown when receiver address is zero.
+* `InsufficientShares(uint256 requested, uint256 available)`: Thrown when user has insufficient shares for operation.
+* `ExceedsMaxDeposit(uint256 requested, uint256 maximum)`: Thrown when deposit/mint exceeds maxDeposit cap.
+* `InvalidRecoveryTokenAddress(address token)`: Thrown when trying to recover vault asset or target vault shares.
+* `InvalidRecoveryReceiverAddress(address receiver)`: Thrown when recovery receiver address is zero.
+* `InsufficientRecoveryTokenBalance(address token)`: Thrown when token balance is zero during recovery.

 #### `constructor`

 Initializes the vault configuration, roles, and immutable parameters.